Category Archives: Asia

 And I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love. — Romans 8:38

 The Confucian scholar Xi Zizhi became a Jesus follower after a failed attempt to pass the provincial level exams in Taiyuan, Shanxi.
 As he exited the examination hall, he received several gospel tracts as well as an invitation to contribute to a collection of essays on general moral and religious topics.
-This process was devised by British missionaries, Timothy Richard and David Hill, as a means of opening up gospel discussions with Chinese elites.
+This approach was devised by British missionaries, Timothy Richard and David Hill, as a way to open up dialogue with Chinese elites.
 Xi submitted several winning entries in the essay competition.
 When he visited the missionaries to collect his prize, he was asked by Hill to serve as his secretary and Chinese language tutor.
 Xi accepted and his new foreign friend soon helped him overcome his opium habit.

 Cambridge Seven

-Xi became a Christian, changed his name to Xi Shengmo (“Xi, the overcomer of demons”), and returned to his hometown to convert his traditional Chinese medical dispensary into a church and opium refuge for others seeking to overcome their addictions.
-He was the first indigenous pastor in Shanxi province, immortalized in Geraldine Taylor’s biographyPastor Hsi: Confucian Scholar and Christian.
-Xi was fiery, and while he did at times get into conflict with foreign missionaries, a long string of China Inland Mission (CIM now OMF) missionaries (including many of the famous Cambridge Seven) served effectively under his direction.
+Xi was fiery.
+And while he did get into conflict with foreign missionaries, a long string of China Inland Mission (CIM now OMF) missionaries (including many of the famous Cambridge Seven) served effectively under his direction.
 His opium refuge played an important role in the early development of the indigenous Protestant church in Shanxi.

 Xi Shengmo also wrote numerous Chinese Christian hymns, which were considered more to the liking of the local people than the hymns introduced by the missionaries.
 But perhaps the most notable thing about him was the way in which he led the Christian missionary work in his area.
-The general pattern was for Western Christians to enter an area, raise up churches and then train local people as pastors and evangelists.
+The general pattern was for Western Christians to enter an area, build a church building, and then train local people as pastors and evangelists.
 Xi Shengmo took hold of the work with such skill and energy that the missionaries stood aside, to a considerable extent, as he established clinics and churches.

 Quote